chakra-ui/chakra-ui/.changeset/small-colts-fry.md

 "@chakra-ui/hooks": patch
 ---

-Fixed an issue with focus sometimes being moved back to the open element when it was intentionally moved away from it.
+Fixed issue where focus sometimes moved back to the open element when it was intentionally moved away from it.